tyson-nw/SRD/SRD.md

 # Running the Game

 ## When to Roll
-The [[#Game Master]] should only call for rolls if the outcome of the roll will push the story forward or create an opportunity for additional roleplay.
-Keep in mind the characters’ [[#Automatic Success]] at [[#Simple]] and [[#Easy]] tasks.
+The [[#Game Master]] should only call for a roll if the outcome of the roll would push the story forward or create an opportunity for additional roleplay.
+Keep in mind the characters’ [[#Automatic Success]] at [[#Simple]] and [[#Easy]] tasks depending on their [[#Skills]] and [[#Expertise|Expertises]].
 When a player comes up with a clever solution that would be easy to pull off, or argue their point with eloquence, the [[#Game Master]] can declare they succeed without a roll.
-If the Game Master doesn’t think their idea rises to the level an [[#Automatic Success]], they should earn a [[#Bennie]] from the effort.
+If the Game Master doesn’t think their idea rises to the level an [[#Automatic Success]], they should earn a [[#Bennie]] for the effort.

-When calling for a roll the Game Master should explain the consequences of a success on the roll, what failure will cause, and potential [[#Complication]]s.
-The [[#Perk]] of a roll can be held back as a surprise for the players.
+When calling for a roll the Game Master should explain the consequences of a success on the roll, the consequences of a failure, and potential [[#Complication|Complications]].
+The potential [[#Perk]] can be held back as a surprise for the players.

 Players will often offer to roll to achieve a task.
 Before they do, the Game Master should ask what they are trying to achieve before the player rolls.
 The Game Master needs to know what the desired result is before they can determine the [[#Difficulty]] of the action and what the appropriate [[#Complication]] and [[#Perk]] is before the roll.
 Also, the [[#Player]] may have one idea of what they can achieve that contradicts what the [[#Game Master]] thinks.
 It is best to resolve that ambiguity before the roll is made.

 ### Difficulty
 Once you decide a roll is necessary you need to set the difficulty.
 The difficulty should be tailored to the task at hand, not the Tier of the characters.
 While higher Tier characters will have increased bonuses from [[#Skills]] and [[#Expertise|Expertises]] the difficulty should stay the same based on the challenge of the task regardless of Tier.
 However, the difficulty should not change based on the potential consequences of a roll.
-Just because jumping over a fissure is Easy, but depending on the depth the consequences of failure can still be dire.
+Jumping over a small fissure may be [[#Easy]], but depending on the depth the consequences for failure can be dire.

 | Difficulty | [[#Target Number]] | [[#Difficulty Modifier]] |
 |:--:|:--:|:--:|